bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeInductor/Documentation.md

-Properties of inductor components used in railway.
+Properties of inductors.
 The property set can be used by the predefined type INDUCTOR of IfcElectricFlowStorageDevice